What to Eat in Marine Parade: 6 Must-try Food

 Apollo Fresh Cockle Fried Kway Teow

 The launch of the Apollo 11 space shuttle became the inspiration for the name of this hawker stall.
 In what to eat in Marine Parade, Apollo has been around Marine Parade since that time!
-Old-timer regulars and new customers keep coming back for more of their famous Char Kway Teow!
+Old-timer regulars and new customers keep returning for more of their famous Char Kway Teow!
 It is unlike any others that you can find in Singapore.

 The best type of Char Kway Teow served here in Apollo is the wet version.
 The Wok Hei is present in the dish, which makes it stand out among the others!
 The meal has an intense pepper and robust garlic flavour.
 The right amount of heat from the chilli also goes well with the moist brown sauce of the dish!